entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.

+**Arguablly useful characters**

-710. Rhombic flank scales plank-like, with a height/width ratio over 4.0: (0) absent; (1) present.
+P1.
+Rhombic flank scales plank-like, with a height/width ratio over 4.0: (0) absent; (1) present.

-> New character

 > - The coding of *Eosteus* is 1. *Ligulalepis*, *Guiyu* and *Sparalepis* are also coded as 1.
 The coding of *Megamastax amblyodus* is 0.

-711. Mandible obviously longer than the skull roof or the neurocranium if the skull roof is absent: (0) absent; (1) present.
+P2.
+Mandible obviously longer than the skull roof or the neurocranium if the skull roof is absent: (0) absent; (1) present.

-> New character

-> - The coding of *Eosteus* is 1.
+> - The coding of *Eosteus* is 0.
 The coding of *Megamastax amblyodus* is 1.

-712. Skull roof clearly divided into parietals and postparietals: 0) absent; (1) present.
+P3.
+Skull roof clearly divided into parietal and postparietal shields: 0) absent; (1) present.

-> New character

 > - The coding of *Eosteus* is 1.
 The coding of *Megamastax amblyodus* is 0.
 Note that placoderm condition is considered inapplicable.

+> - The relationship with the dermal intracranial joint should be considered.

-713. Boundary between the parietals and postparietals: 0) roughly straight across; (1) zigzag or wedged in each other.
+P4.
+Boundary between the parietals and postparietals: 0) roughly straight across; (1) zigzag or wedged in each other.

-> New character

 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax amblyodus* is 0.
 Note that placoderm condition is considered inapplicable.

-> - **The coding of *Styloichthys* is 1.**

 **Deleted characters**